bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 **Are gift certificates supported?**

 Gift certificates are not supported with the Payments API.
 Gift certificates can still be used by the shopper on the storefront, part of the control panel or with the Checkout API.

+**Are offline payment methods supported?**
+The Payments API is designed to process credit card payments through supported payment gateways; it does not expose methods for processing [offline payment methods](https://support.bigcommerce.com/s/article/Offline-Payment-Methods) such as cash on delivery.

 ---